 Before they decide on the terms of your mortgage loan (which they base on their risk), lenders must discover two things about you: your ability to pay back the loan, and how committed you are to pay back the loan.
 To assess whether you can repay, they assess your income and debt ratio.
 To assess your willingness to repay, they use your credit score.

 Fair Isaac and Company built the first FICO score to help lenders assess creditworthines.
 For details on FICO, read more here.

-Credit scores only take into account the information in your credit profile.
-They do not consider income, savings, amount of down payment, or personal factors like gender, race, national origin or marital status.
-Fair Isaac invented FICO specifically to exclude demographic factors like these.
-"Profiling" was as dirty a word when FICO scores were first invented as it is today.
-Credit scoring was invented as a way to take into account solely that which was relevant to a borrower's willingness to repay a loan.
+Credit scores only take into account the information contained in your credit profile.
+They don't consider income or personal characteristics.
+Fair Isaac invented FICO specifically to exclude demographic factors.
+"Profiling" was as bad a word when FICO scores were first invented as it is now.
+Credit scoring was developed as a way to consider solely that which was relevant to a borrower's likelihood to repay a loan.

 At Real Property Finance, we answer questions about Credit reports every day.
-Call us: 310-379-5997.
+Give us a call at 310-379-5997.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.